vargash1/Bitwise-Calculator/README.md

 ###Bit Rotation
 Bit rotation isn't included by default with Ruby(unlike SHR, SHL, e.t.c).It is done using arrays of binary strings; my solution to this is based on the 2 diagrams at the bottom of [this page](https://en.wikipedia.org/wiki/Circular_shift)
 ###Examples
-Here are some screengrabs that will provide a visual on what you are to expect.
+Here are some screengrabs that will provide a visual on what you are to expect and some clarification on instructions.

 ![alt Text](https://i.imgur.com/tJg2V3H.png "Outputting number in different radixes")
 ![alt Text](https://i.imgur.com/cuLXXZl.png "NOT example")